formlio/forml/docs/workflow/index.rst

 ForML is providing a convenient API for defining complex workflows using simple notation based on the following concepts:

-:doc:`Operators <operator>`
-    are high-level pipeline macro-instructions that can be composed together and eventually expand into the task graph.
+* :doc:`Operators <operator>` are high-level pipeline macro-instructions that can be composed together and eventually expand into the task graph

-:doc:`Actors <actor>`
-    are the low-level task primitives representing the graph vertices.
+* :doc:`Actors <actor>` are the low-level task primitives representing the graph vertices

-:doc:`Topology <topology>`
-    is the particular interconnection of the individual actors determining their dependencies.
+* :doc:`Topology <topology>` is the particular interconnection of the individual actors determining their dependencies.

 .. _workflow-mode:
 .. rubric:: Workflow Modes